Quickstart: Create an event hub using Azure portal

 Azure Event Hubs provides you with a Kafka endpoint.
 This endpoint enables your Event Hubs namespace to natively understand Apache Kafka message protocol and APIs.
 With this capability, you can communicate with your event hubs as you would with Kafka topics without changing your protocol clients or running your own clusters.
 Event Hubs supports Apache Kafka versions 1.0 and later.
 For more information, see Use Event Hubs from Apache Kafka applications.

 To create an event hub within the namespace, do the following actions:

-On the Event Hubs Namespaces page, select click Event Hubs.
+On the Event Hubs Namespace page, select Event Hubs in the left menu.

-At the top of the window, click + Event Hub.
+At the top of the window, select + Event Hub.

-Type a name for your event hub, then click Create.
+Type a name for your event hub, then select Create.

 In this article, you created a resource group, an Event Hubs namespace, and an event hub.
-For step-by-step instructions to send events to (or) receive events from an event hub, see the following tutorials:
+For step-by-step instructions to send events to (or) receive events from an event hub, see these tutorials: